spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 ---
-title: ES7 async functions - a step in the wrong direction?
+title: ES7 async functions - a step in the wrong direction
 description: >
   ES7 will include async/await, a new feature that builds on top of ES6 promises.
-Are they the right solution to the async problem?
-Or is their lack of generality a step in the wrong direction?
+Is it the right solution to the async problem?
+Or is the lack of generality a step in the wrong direction?
 date: 2015-08-23
 layout: post